Build more self-esteem from your own motivations and creations

 However, you can’t achieve self-esteem in vacuum.
 You need to replace the vacuum with those rewarding relationships that you have built and with those whom you transformed to allies.

 We are build to form meaningful relationships.
-If people you trust tell you that you are good at doing certain things, you will feel competent at doing those things.
+If people you trust tells you that you are good at doing certain things, you will feel competent at doing those things.
 Most people who are prominent in their fields regularly consult with their peers and rely on their feedback.
 We all need to rely on others to get a feeling for how well we’re doing; of course, they have to be people who matter to you.